Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 door on the morus dryer that's easy to see through and made with quality parts

-Door on the Morus portable dryer getting foggy during a drying cycle.
+The door on the Morus portable dryer gets foggy during a drying cycle.

 Dryer Door